ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ```
 This is obviously a silly example, but replace `cat` with a more useful command, and you have the output from a command getting input into a file.

-The `>` operator overrides the target while the `>>` operator appends the target.
-In practice, this distinction only sometimes matters but it can.
+The `>` operator overrides the target file, while the `>>` operator appends the target file.
 It is worth remembering the difference.
 Take the following:
 ```
 ls > ls.output
 ls >> ls.output